wuhunitro/67tv/README.md

 Ngl its ok but not the best

-> what API did you use?
+> What API did you use?

 I used [TV Maze API](https://www.tvmaze.com/api)